beechovsky/adv_js_concepts/notes/Foundation_2.md

 `const` and `let` are not hoisted.

-Declared Functions are fully hoisted, function *expressions* are not.
+*Declared* functions are fully hoisted (name and definition are stored), function *expressions* are not.

 ### Function Expressions and Hoisting
 *Example function expression:*